Understanding Cosine Similarity

 Photo by Pascal Bernardon / Unsplash

 Cosine similarity is used to measure how similar things are.
-Mathematically, it's a measure of similarity between two or more vectors.
+Mathematically, it's a measure of similarity between two vectors.
 Cosine similarity is widely used in Machine Learning and Data Science, particularly when measuring similarity between vectors projected in a multidimensional space.

 The formula for Cosine similarity for two vectors A and B is: